-To test the validity of self-reported scores on digital literacy items, a subset of respondents answered multiple-choice questions about thirty-seven of the terms.
-They were presented with five options out of which one was the correct response.
-Appendix 1 presents the Pearson's and polychoric correlation coefficients for the 37 self-reported ratings and the multiple-choice question results.
-I use both coefficients because the Pearson's correlation coefficient tends to underestimate the relationship of variables when used for ordinal-level data (Lynch 1999).
-The coefficients in the table indicate that there are statistically significant correlations between the majority of the measures.
-Three variables did not show any variance on the multiple-choice measures making it impossible to calculate meaningful correlations between those measures and self-reported levels of understanding.
+To test the validity of self-reported scores on digital literacy items, a subset of respondents answered multiple-choice questions about 37 of the terms.
+They were presented with five options from which one was the correct response.
+Table 1 presents the Pearson's and polychoric correlation coefficients for the 37 self-reported ratings and the multiple-choice question results.
+I use both coefficients because the Pearson's correlation coefficient tends to underestimate the relationship of variables when used for ordinal-level data (Lynch, 1999).2 The coefficients in the table indicate that there are statistically significant correlations among the majority of the measures.
+Three variables did not show any variance on the multiple-choice measures and self-reported levels of understanding.
 Nonetheless, for the majority of the variables, the self-reported knowledge measure is a good indication of people's actual knowledge of the terms.